+snmp-server

+enable port-traps

+mac-notification

-snmp-server This command enables the device to send SNMP traps (i.e., SNMP notifications) enable port-traps when a dynamic MAC address is added or removed.
-Use the no form to restore the mac-notification - Keyword to issue trap when a dynamic MAC address is added or removed.
+This command enables the device to send SNMP traps (i.e., SNMP notifications)

+when a dynamic MAC address is added or removed.
+Use the no form to restore the default setting.

 [no] snmp-server enable port-traps mac-notification